dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ```
 {
   "total_candidates_gatekeeper": 16,
-  "resurrected_total": 16,
+  "selected_for_resurrection_total": 16,
   "by_bucket_counts": {
     "idx1": {
       "candidates": 16,
+      "resurrected": 0,
-      "resurrected": 16
+      "selected_for_resurrection": 16
     }
   },
-  "resurrection_rate_overall": 100.0,
+  "selected_for_resurrection_rate_overall": 100.0,
-  "timestamp": "2025-11-28T01:40:23.025902"
+  "timestamp": "2025-11-28T03:33:27.447844"
 }

 ```

-Finally, here is the module2f final thread resurrection status (it will be install_failed or install_success for this initial prototype code):
+Finally, here is the module2f final thread resurrection status for one of the 16 threads (it will be install_failed  r install_success for this initial prototype code):